MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/networkcontroller/Get-NetworkControllerDiscovery.md

 Get-NetworkControllerDiscovery -ConnectionUri https://networkcontroller
 ```

-This example gets network discovery objects for the specified controller.
+This example gets the network controller version and the versions of URIs supported by the specified controller.

 ## PARAMETERS